 Boot Camp Sessions

 Introduction to accounting fundamentals and terminology, including balance sheets, income statements, cash flow statements and accrual accounting vs. cash flow.

 Learn the fundamentals of growing grapes and making wine.
 The topics that will be covered are types of grapes for wine, how to grow wine grapes, wine microorganisms and fermentation processes, and how to make table wine.

-Presented by Richard P. Mendelson, Attorney, Law Offices of Dickenson, Peatman & Fogarty
+presented by Richard Mendelson, Law Offices of Dickenson, Peatman & Fogarty

 Participants gain a deeper understanding of legal issues facing the domestic wine and vineyard industries today.
 A historical and philosophical context will be presented regarding US regulations on wine and spirits, and how the 21st Amendment and the US Supreme Court’s recent decision in Granholm v.
 Heald impacted that regulatory environment.

 Financial Management of Wineries & Vineyards and Strategic Cost Management

 In these two sessions, you will learn about the financial principles involved in evaluating future investment projects.
 Concepts covered will include: risk and return relationships, cost of capital (hurdle rates and internal rates of return), net present value, the costs and benefits of debt financing, and acquisitions.